RandyPatterson/AOAI_Student/Challenge-01.md

 ## Success Criteria

-1. Verify that you deployed a Standard GRP 3.5 model using Azure AI Studio
+1. Verify that you deployed a Standard GRP 3.5 model using Azure Open AI Studio
-1. Verify that you can access the Azure AI Studio and create a new chat
+1. Verify that you can access the Azure Open AI Studio and create a new chat
 1. Verify that you can craft a prompt to return a United States Postal Service formatted address from the provided email
 1. Verify that you can craft a prompt to rewrite the email and replace any PII with the string `[REDACTED: category]`
 1. Verify that you can craft a prompt to compel the AI to keep track of state changes.